Sandy Ratcliff has died at the age of 70. She was best known for her role as café owner Sue Osman in EastEnders between 1985-1989.

 In October 1974 Sandy joined four-times-a-week soap opera Crossroads as Barbara Wells, in her first soap role.
 She played the girlfriend of George Parker, played by Harry Beety.
 The storyline saw the thirty years younger Barbara marry George, much to the disgust of his son Vince Parker, portrayed by Peter Brookes.
 However, with Vince and step-mother Barbara being of a similar age it wasn’t long before an attraction grew leaving an already strained relationship with his father left in tatters.

 While part of the Crossroads cast Sandy, along with the rest of the regulars, were part of the opening night of Larry Grayson’s London Palladium show Grayson’s Scandals.
-The debút performance, however, left the actress along with other Crossroads stars such as Johnny Briggs (who went on to become Mike Baldwin in Coronation Street) and Gretchen Franklin (who would join Sandy once more eleven years later in EastEnders as Ethel Skinner) soaking wet when a fire alarm left the entire staff, crew, cast and audience of the Palladium standing out in the rain.
+The debút performance, however, left the actress along with other Crossroads stars such as Johnny Briggs (who went on to become Mike Baldwin in Coronation Street) and Gretchen Franklin (who would join Sandy eleven years later in EastEnders as Ethel Skinner) soaking wet when a fire alarm left the entire staff, crew, cast and audience of the Palladium standing out in the rain.
 Sandy departed Crossroads after the storyline concluded in spring of 1975.

 Following her stint with the Beeb’s Walford set saga Sandy made a couple more appearances on television with roles in 1990 produced drama A Box of Swan for BBC Two, Granada Television’s Maigret period saga alongside Michael Gambon, for ITV, and Men of the Month in 1994 for BBC Two.
-She gave up acting to concentrate on a career in councelling, before retiring.
+She gave up acting to concentrate on a career in counselling, before retiring.
 She struggled for years with a number of personal problems including failed relationships, a partner sentenced to imprisonment for murder and reported drug addictions.

 She has been recently seen in Classic EastEnders repeats on UKTV channel Drama, a happier time in her life.